gevorkia/fullstack_project/README.md

 * Users can edit their own review by clicking on the edit text underneath it.
 A modal pre-filled with their review information will pop up to allow for editing.

-* Users can delete a transaction by clicking on the delete text underneath their review.
+* Users can delete a review by clicking on the delete text underneath their review.

 ### Search Suggestions Component